OveRonny/OveRonny/README.md

 ## Hi there 👋

+My name is Ove Ronny and I`m an selvtaught developer primarly in c# and blazor.

+- 🔭 I’m currently working on to add more on serviceapp that its in public repository
+- 🌱 I’m currently learning Javascript
+- ⚡ Fun fact: I began my programming journey after turning 40—and I love it!”
+- ⚡ Fun fact: I proved it’s never too late to learn programming!
 <!--
 **OveRonny/OveRonny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.